 Hi!
-I’m Chet Bishop, the luthier in this shop…also the owner, bookkeeper, webmaster (riiiight!), purchaser of materials, shipper, sales representative and janitor.
-In other words, this is a sole-proprietorship, run pretty much by just me.
+I’m Chet Bishop, the luthier in this shop.
+I am also the owner, bookkeeper, webmaster (riiiight!), purchaser of materials, shipper, sales representative and janitor.
+In other words, I am operating as a sole-proprietorship, run pretty much by just me.
 I build and repair violin-family instruments, as well as purchasing all the materials and supplies.

-I began building acoustic instruments in 1999, because my youngest son needed a viola, and I was just sure that the stores were charging too much.
+I began building acoustic, violin-family instruments in 1999, because my youngest son needed a viola, and I was just sure that “the stores were charging too much.”
 (They were not, most likely, but my indignation at the perceived “gouging” drove me to build my first instrument.)
-By the time it was finished, almost two years later, I was hooked, and the rest is history.
+By the time I finished that viola (almost two years later) I was hooked, and the rest is history.

-Jake Jelley, a violin-maker friend, had told me of various workshops and so we decided that my taking a week or so off work.
-(Surely that short a time would not break the family budget.
-I drove to places like Tucson, AZ, and Claremont, CA, as well as closer places like Murphy, OR.
+Jake Jelley, a violin-maker friend, told me of various workshops: Ann and I eventually decided that I should take a week or so off work.
+(Surely that short a time would not break the family budget.)
+So, I drove to places like Tucson, AZ, and Claremont, CA, as well as closer places like Murphy, OR.
 (I live about 45 minutes west of Portland, OR.)
 Each teacher had something to offer.
 (None of them made five-string fiddles.
 That was a later “revelation.”)

 With every instrument I made, my goal was to eliminate all the known mistakes or flaws in the previous instruments.
-The result has been that with one possible exception, each new instrument has truly been “the best I have built”, so far.
-I attend shows and sell to people at those shows, as well as to those who find me online.
-The response of players has gotten better and better, over the years.
-That has been gratifying, too.
+As a result, with one possible exception, each new instrument has truly been “the best I have built, so far.”
+I attend shows and I sell to people at those shows, as well as to those who find me online.
+Players have responded more and more positively, over the years.
+I am grateful for that growth, too.

-I really enjoyed repairing and building instruments of the violin-family (violin, viola, cello, and double bass…with acoustic five-string fiddles as a later addition.)
-I found it therapeutic and very satisfying.
-Seeing the beauty of the wood itself, to begin with, and then seeing it transformed from a raw chunk of wood to a beautiful instrument which may last for centuries (some have, for sure) is a real joy to me.
+Lutherie is therapeutic and very satisfying.
+One sees the beauty of the wood itself, to begin with, and then sees it transformed from a raw chunk of wood to a beautiful instrument.
+That instrument may last for centuries (some have, for sure.)
+The whole experience is a real joy to me.